-- PROJECT AREA PROJECT AREA DESCRIPTION Rating 11 Project Human Resource Management The Project is acquiring, developing, and managing appropriately skilled and adequately staffed project teams.
-12 Project Change Control The Project is appropriately managing the change request process and potential impacts on project scope, project objectives and goals, and implications to the overall project plan.
+IV IV&V Dashboard PROJECT AREA PROJECT AREA DESCRIPTION Rating 12 Project Change Control The Project is appropriately managing the change request process and potential impacts on project scope, project objectives and goals, and implications to the overall project plan.
 13 System Capability Management The Project is effectively communicating technical process and security requirements (and changes to requirements), managing configuration/development activities, controlling software and environments to support project life cycle.
 14 Project System and Acceptance Testing The Project has fully staffed the Testing Team and continues to identify use cases to support the development of test scripts to evaluate and accept the system and supporting deliverables.
 System Testing is underway without disruptions and/or significant technical issues causing risks to system designs or execution of testing.
-15 Project Training Management The Project has conducted the training needs assessment and has begun to create the inventory of training curricula for delivery of end- user training to successfully prepare employees for use of the new system.
+Interface testing is underway.
+Issue 25 addresses a situation contributing to schedule risk by isolating a component of CMS Wave functionality and managing it on its own timeline.
+15 Project Training Management The Project continues to build training material for the CMS wave and began sharing sample modules with the agency Training Liaisons.
+The Central Wave Training Needs Assessment responses are in review and the creation of the curriculum is in process.